 The basic science underlying the process of genetic improvement in crops is now well-understood, if not widely applied.
-EiB applies these quantitative principles to develop practical guides to help breeders to optimize their programs.
+EiB applies these quantitative principles to develop practical advice and guides to help breeders optimize their programs.

 The goal of breeding scheme optimization is to be able to effectively deliver new varieties needed by farmers, where the breeding goals are well documented in a product profile and resources have to be allocated to pipelines to deliver products that match the description as rapidly as possible.